beebsis/Dungeon-Raiders.doc.github.io/README.md

 This is a site made for Dungeon Raiders on Twitch, developed by Ero to keep a clean a nice documentation.
 Fixes the players problems when it comes to navigating through the currency docs.

+## Change of Plans!
+GitHub Pages only supports purely static website, we thought that maybe we could use .json to make some stuff easier than usual.
+However, since CORS isn't allowed/enabled, then we're unable to do so and would require a different service if it was.
+Another option would be to host this on my own website atm, then we could pretty much do as we're pleased.
+But 1 problem at a time.

-This site is made to provide the users with the following:
+## This site is made to provide the users with the following:
 1. Easy lookup.
 2. Good user experiance.
 3. Detailed mechanic descriptions.